dennorak/python-tutorial/covid_project/readme.md

 - Process the data (clean it up)
 - Display the data

+Along the way, we're going to run tests to make sure our code runs smoothly.
+These tests can be left in if you'd like, but for our purposes I'm going to assume they're removed after each step.

 ## Step 01 - Get the Data
 To begin, let's create a new python file.
 This can be called whatever you want, but make sure it ends in `.py`.
 To start off, let's import the `requests` library we mentioned a bit ago.